Flora of Cantabria: Estuaries and marshes

 The marshes constitute one of the habitats of greatest scientific interest, since they possess the highest biodiversity of all the existing ecosystems in Cantabria.
-In Cantabria, the marsh communities are well developed in the Santoña, Victoria and Joyel Marshes Natural Park in the Rabia estuary, in the two Tinas (Tinamayor and Tinamenor), and as in the case of the dunes, their conservation is threatened by the urban development pressure in their surroundings.
+In Cantabria, the marsh communities are well developed in Santoña, Victoria and Joyel Marshes Natural Park in the Rabia estuary, and in the two Tinas (Tinamayor and Tinamenor).
+As in the case of the dunes, their conservation is threatened by the urban development pressure in their surroundings.

 These communities form a complex of floristic associations with a very diverse distribution, atomized and variable in space, responding mainly to the degree of salinity of the environment.

 The marshes of Cantabria have, in the areas most flooded by sea water, meadows of Zostera marina and Zostera noltii, both species in danger of extinction on the European Atlantic coast.
 Near the lower tidal level, cordgrass (Spartina spp.) appears, followed by salicornia (Salicornia spp.) or limonium (Limonium vulgare).
-Finally, in the areas farther from the sea, with less influence of salt water (river mouths, banks of canals, ponds...), there are rushes and reed beds of Juncus spp., common reed (Phragmites australis) and Scirpus spp.
+Finally, in the areas farther from the sea, with less influence of salt water (such as river mouths, banks of canals and ponds), there are rushes and reed beds of Juncus spp., common reed (Phragmites australis) and Scirpus spp.

 Hay meadows

 Mowing meadows in the municipality of Valdáliga.

-Beyond the strictly coastal area, the vegetation landscape is characterized by the dominance of intensively managed mowing meadows, in which forage gramineae such as Lolium perenne, Holcus lanatus, Anthoxanthum odoratum, etc. appear, intermingled with leguminous plants such as clovers (Trifolium pratense, Trifolium repens...).
+Beyond the strictly coastal area, the vegetation landscape is characterized by the dominance of intensively managed mowing meadows, in which forage gramineae such as Lolium perenne, Holcus lanatus, Anthoxanthum odoratum, etc. appear, intermingled with leguminous plants such as cloverslike Trifolium pratense or Trifolium repens.
 These meadows are the plant formation that occupy the largest area in the region, distributed in large spaces with very few trees on their margins and with hardly any hedges separating the farms.